threefoldtech/0-robot/docs/getting_started.md

 Options:
-  -L, --listen TEXT             listen address (default :6600) -D, --data-repo TEXT          URL of the git repository where to save the
+  -L, --listen TEXT             listen address (default :6600) -D, --data-repo TEXT          URL of the git repository or absolute path
-                                data of the zero robot  [required] -T, --template-repo TEXT      Use fragment
-                                URL to specify a branch:
+                                where to save the data of the zero robot -T, --template-repo TEXT      list of template repository URL.
+Use fragment URL to specify a branch:
                                 http://github.com/account/repo#branch
   -C, --config-repo TEXT        URL of the configuration repository (https://g
                                 ithub.com/Jumpscale/core9/blob/development/doc
                                 s/config/configmanager.md)
+  -K, --config-key TEXT         Absolute path to ssh key to secure
+                                configuration data, which is committed and
+                                pushed (see auto-push) in the configuration
+                                repo.
+If omitted, the robot will try to use the key configured key in jumpscale if any or will generate a new ssh key.
-  --debug                       enable debug logging --auto-push                   enable automatically commit and pushing of
+  --debug                       enable debug logging --telegram-bot-token TEXT     Bot to push template action failures --telegram-chat-id TEXT       Chat id to push template action failures --auto-push                   enable automatically commit and pushing of
                                 data repository
   --auto-push-interval INTEGER  interval in minutes of automatic pushing of